 The bottom rail proved strong enough to support the door at the 12" height with a very heavy dresser resting on it.
 My friend loved them, even after I explained my supposed failure.

 Assuming you’re a brave soul, willing to follow in the steps of my folly, you can build your own great little set of sawhorses.
 To lay it out and cut it by hand, you’ll simply need to follow the sawhorse plans in the PDF drawings.
-Click on the link below to view them.
+Click here to view them.

 If you prefer to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.

 These were actually designed for cutting on a CNC router, so I’m also making the DXF (AutoCAD) files available for download.
-To download a copy of the DXF files to your computer, right click the "ZIP File" link below and then "save-as".
+To download a copy of the DXF files to your computer, right click here and then "save-as".